ksmanoj/go-test-catalog/README.md

 This code helps create test catalog for go tests from the test docs/comments

 While writing go tests, write the docs or comments in the below format and run the code (refer How to run section).
-This will generate an HTML file where you will be able to view the catalog for all the go tests.
-It also generates a json file with details about the tests.
+ - This will generate an HTML file where you will be able to view the catalog for all the go tests.
+ - It also generates a json file with details about the tests.
 You can use this json file to build your own dashboards
+ - It also hosts the test catalog on your localhost on port 8080.
+Access at http://localhost:8080

 ```
 /*